-My MacGregor ancestors are known to have come from Kinloch Rannoch and Paisley, Scotland.
+My MacGregor ancestors are known to have come from Kinloch Rannoch, Perthshire and Paisley, Renfrewshire, Scotland.
 Before that they were almost certainly in the MacGregor homelands South West of Loch Rannoch.
-The spelling varies in the early days e.g. MacGregor, McGregor and McGrigor.
-Spelling of first names also varied in the early 1800s as the MacGregor Letters show.
+The spelling varies in the early days e.g. MacGregor, McGregor and McGrigor etc. Spelling of first names also varied in the early 1800s as the MacGregor Letters show.

 SRIOGAL MO DHREAM